Deploy Internal Load Balancer with Oracle Cloud Native Environment

 Create a Platform CLI Configuration File

 Administrators can use a configuration file to simplify creating and managing environments and modules.
-The configuration file, written in valid YAML syntax, includes all information about the environments and modules to create.
+The configuration file, written in valid YAML syntax, includes all information about the environments and modules to deploy.
 Using a configuration file saves repeated entries of Platform CLI command options.

 environments: